directangular/str-api-demo-android/README.md

 # Important stuff

+Remember that this is _proof of concept_ code.
+You should *not* carry over any of the following patterns to your app:

+- Not handling paging.

+- Not handling errors.

 ## Getting the token

 Since this is a mobile app you'll need to use the `token` response type